Toward machine learning interatomic potentials for modeling uranium mononitride: Introduction

 Recently, machine learning interatomic potentials (MLIPs) have been successfully employed to predict properties of nuclear fuels.
-Chen et al. applied a moment tensor potential to train a uranium MLIP, capable of predicting multiple uranium crystal phases \cite{Chen2023}.
-Stippell et al. trained an MLIP for UO$_2$, showing the additional complexity introduced by DFT+\textit{U} calculations \cite{Stippell2024} and moderately reproducing several temperature dependent properties and reporting stoichiometric point defects.
-Similarly, Dubois et al. presented a MLIP to improve the description of the elastic and plastic behavior of UO$_2$ \cite{Dubois2024}.
-While promising, these studies highlight the challenges present when constructing MLIPs to model actinide systems.
+For instance, Chen et al. applied a moment tensor potential to train a uranium MLIP capable of capturing multiple crystal phases~\cite{Chen2023}.
+Stippell et al. trained an MLIP for UO$_2$, showing the additional complexity introduced by DFT+\textit{U} calculations~\cite{Stippell2024} and moderately reproducing several temperature-dependent properties and reporting stoichiometric point defects.
+Dubois et al. demonstrated significant improvements in modeling the elastic and plastic behaviors of UO$_2$~\cite{Dubois2024}.
+While these studies demonstrate great potential and outline novel strategies for generating training datasets and efficiently sampling defect configurations, they also underscore significant challenges associated with modeling actinide materials.
+These challenges include the high computational expense inherent in generating sufficiently large datasets and difficulties in achieving consistent convergence within first-principles calculations, particularly when dealing with strongly correlated electronic systems like those involving actinide elements.

-In this study, we have developed two MLIPs for UN, leveraging the \textit{accurate neural network engine for molecular energies} (ANI) \cite{Smith2017} and the \textit{hierarchically interacting particle neural network} (HIP-NN) \cite{Lubbers2018, Chigaev2023}.
-We employ state-of-the-art DFT calculations on actinide nitrides with an active-learning methodology to ensure an efficient sampling by enabling the generation of a diverse dataset for training that contains defect structures.
-First, in Section II, we provide a brief description of the computational methods used to develop the MLIPs.
-Then in Section III, we assess the performance of the trained potentials by evaluating thermomechanical properties (including their temperature dependence), defect formation energies, phonon modes, transport properties and migration barriers.
+In this study, we have developed and validated two distinct MLIPs specifically tailored for UN: an \textit{accurate neural network engine for molecular energies} (ANI) neural network potential~\cite{Smith2017} and a \textit{hierarchically interacting particle neural network} (HIP-NN) potential~\cite{Lubbers2018, Chigaev2023}.
+Using a state-of-the-art active learning approach, our methodology ensures comprehensive sampling of relevant atomic configurations, including point defects.
+The resulting potentials exhibit excellent agreement with the DFT calculations in several thermophysical and thermomechanical properties, such as temperature-dependent heat capacity, defect formation energies, and defect migration barriers.
+Our results establish a reliable foundation for further exploration of atomic-scale phenomena in UN that can improve nuclear fuel performance models.